gaulinmp/mgaulin.com/content/pages/vita.rst

 --------------------------------------------------------------------------------
 * `Peering into Compensation Networks: A Holistic Approach <https://papers.ssrn.com/abstract=3971286>`__, with Xiaoxia Peng, 2023

-    * Presented at Rice University, University of Miami
+    * Presented at Rice University, University of Miami, University of Notre Dame

 * Disclosure of Protected Forward Looking Statements, with Daniela De la Parra and K. Ramesh, 2022